Land of the Giants: Home media

-All 51 episodes were released on DVD in Region 1 in a limited-edition 9-disc Complete Series on July 24, 2007, from 20th Century Fox Home Entertainment.
+All 51 episodes were released on DVD in Region 1 in a limited-edition nine-disc Complete Series on July 24, 2007, from 20th Century Fox Home Entertainment.
 This includes the unaired original pilot and interviews with cast members.

 In Region 2, Revelation Films has released the entire series on DVD in the UK.
 Season one and two were released on March 28 and June 13, 2011, respectively.
 They also released a complete series set on March 12, 2012.

 In Region 4, Madman Entertainment released season one on DVD in Australia on August 20, 2014.
 They released season two on November 12 of the same year.

 Merchandise and licensing

 The pilot episode was the subject of a View-Master reel and booklet set in 1968 (GAF Packet # B494).
 One notable difference between the aired episode and the reel set is an image of the Spindrift flying through the giant forest in apparent daylight.
 In the aired episode, the Spindrift arrives on the Giants' planet during the night, and its flight through the forest also occurs that same night.
 Though the following is unconfirmed, either the daylight shot was a special-effects sequence cut from the aired pilot, or a special setup for the View-Master photographers.

 In 1968, Pyramid Books published an extended novel adaptation of the pilot (Land of the Giants, Pyramid Books, X-1846), written by famed author Murray Leinster.
 Among notable changes or inventions is that the Spindrift is still an operational, flying ship after the initial crash, with enough "atomic power" to last as much as several months.
 Another invention for the novel is the knowledge that two other ships, the Anne and Marintha, disappeared by the same mysterious phenomenon that sends the Spindrift to the Giants' planet.
 The Spindrift castaways encounter a female survivor of the Anne, named Marjorie, who joins the castaways in this novel.
 Although the television series featured three episodes with other on-screen survivors from previously lost Earth flights, the novel's character Marjorie and the ships Anne and Marintha do not appear and are not mentioned in the series.

-Two further novels were penned by Leinster — The Hot Spot and Unknown Danger (Pyramid, 1969).
+Two further novels were penned by Leinster—The Hot Spot and Unknown Danger (Pyramid, 1969).
 The first two Leinster books were reprinted in 1969 in the United Kingdom by World Distributors, the eponymous novel retitled The Trap.
 Unknown Danger was not published in the UK, but World Distributors also published two United Kingdom-only novels the same year, Slingshot for a David and The Mean City; both were credited to James Bradwell, a pseudonym for Arthur William Charles Kent.

 A hardback novel for children, Flight of Fear by Carl Henry Rathjen (1969), was published in the United States by Whitman.

-Also in 1968, Gold Key Comics published a comic-book version of Land of the Giants, which ran to five issues.
+Also in 1968, Gold Key Comics published a comic-book version of Land of the Giants, which ran five issues from November 1968 to September 1969.
 In 2010, all five issues were reprinted together as a hardcover book by Hermes Press.